viritin/viritin-sb/README.md

 ## How to try:

+Create a new project with an archetype (CLI or with IDE):

+    mvn archetype:generate -DinteractiveMode=false -DgroupId=org.example -DartifactId=my-great-project -Dversion=1.0-SNAPSHOT -DarchetypeGroupId=in.virit -DarchetypeArtifactId=viritin-vaadin-flow-spring-archetype -DarchetypeVersion=2.0

+Or....

-Create a project with parent:
+Create a project or modify existing to use parent:

     in.virit.sb:project-parent:0.0.5